 Due to various work on fixes, the handover to state acceptance trials didn't take place until March 1954.
 To tell the world that the USSR now had its own long-range strategic jet bomber, the first M-4 prototype performed a public flyover during the Moscow May Day parade, flanked by four Mikoyan MiG-17 fighters.
-NATO quickly assigned the type the codename "Bison", which would be amended to "Bison-A" when later versions appeared.
-For whatever reason, the Western press also tagged the name "Molot (Sledgehammer)" onto the type, though it is unclear if the Soviets themselves ever used that label.
+NATO quickly assigned the type the reporting name "Bison", which would be amended to "Bison-A" when later versions appeared.
+For whatever reason, the Western press also tagged the name "Molot (Sledgehammer)" onto the type -- though it is unclear if the Soviets themselves ever used that label.

 While the Soviets were proudly showing off the M-4, state trials were proving that the machine fell well short of spec -- in particular, its range was only about 9,500 kilometers (5,900 miles), not the 12,000 kilometers (7,450 miles) required.
 It also fell short in its service ceiling and had an excessively long take-off run, with the trials further showing that the crew accommodations led to excessive fatigue.
 Tupolev sniped at the M-4 to the authorities, pointing out that his Tu-95 was demonstrating much better range.
 However, the Tu-95 development program was having difficulties of its own, including the fatal crash of a prototype.
 The M-4 was ordered into production, with work to proceed on improvements that would bring the type up to spec.

 Construction began in 1954, being performed at State Factory #23 in the Moscow suburbs.
 The M-4 was in formal service within a year.
 A total of 34 "Bison-As" was built, including the two flight prototypes.
 All operational machines went into VVS service; no "Bison" ever served with a foreign air arm.
 Not surprisingly, given the way the aircraft had been rushed into service, there was a series of flight mishaps until the bugs were worked out.
 Early pictures of the M-4 show them in natural metal colors, but eventually the "Bison" fleet standardized on an "anti-flash white" paintjob on the underside to reflect the glare of a nuclear blast.